xebia-functional/appsly-android-rest/README.md

 ```

 # Advanced Usage

 ## Cache

+Appsly Android REST is built with performance and flexibility in mind.
-Appsly Android REST includes a cache mechanism to help with fast retrieval of GET responses.
+It includes a cache mechanism to help with fast retrieval, caching and reusing of serialized responses.
-Appsly Android REST uses the request parameters and components to create a unique ID used as the cache key.

-To mark a method as @Cached you can simply annotate it providing the type of cache and time to live for the cached serialized response.
+To mark a method as @Cached you can simply annotate it providing the optional type of cache and time to live for the cached serialized response.

+In the following example the Forecast information will be loaded from the cache not hitting the server if requested within 10 minutes of the first time it was requested.
+After the 10 minutes pass the cache will be invalidated and reloaded.
+This means your users will not have to wait for your Activity to load and connect to the internet each
+time a user visits the weather forecast for that location.
+Think battery saving on your application and a better end user experience.

 ```java